 U.S. to tell doctors to report cases of COVID-19 inflammatory syndrome in kids

-CHICAGO, May 13 (Reuters) - U.S. health officials plan to alert doctors to report cases of a rare inflammatory syndrome associated with COVID-19 in children to their state and local health departments, a spokesman for the U.S. Centers for Disease Control and Prevention said on Wednesday.
+CHICAGO, May 13 (Reuters) - U.S. health officials said on Wednesday they will issue an alert telling doctors to report cases of a rare life-threatening inflammatory syndrome associated with COVID-19 in children to their state and local health departments.

-The alert will be released on Wednesday or Thursday, the spokesman said.
+The alert from the U.S. Centers for Disease Control and Prevention (CDC) will be released on Wednesday or Thursday, a agency spokesman said in an emailed statement.

+U.S. scientists have been working to understand the inflammatory syndrome associated with exposure to the new coronavirus, which has stricken children in Italy, Spain, Britain and the United States.

+In New York, more than 100 children are reported to have developed the syndrome, which may occur days to weeks after a COVID-19 illness.
+At least three children have died, the state reported on Saturday.
+All three tested positive for the new coronavirus or had antibodies to it, suggesting the syndrome is linked to COVID-19.

 ((julie.steenhuysen@thomsonreuters.com; 312-408-8131; Reuters Messaging: Julie.steenhuysen.reuters.com@reuters.net))